lc-brito/node-express-api/README.md

 This is the most important directory, it's where the application code stands.
 The directory has multiple subdirectories, and each one is a module that answer for a specific application context.
-Some modules (03 of them) are not related to application itself, are support modules (or core modules).
+Some modules (04 of them) are not related to application itself, are support modules (or core modules).

 The **core** module provides resources to the application (events, exceptions, notifier, repository decoupling, view render), they act as interfaces providing decoupling to the domain from adapters.

 The **support** module has global helpers.

+The **logger** module exports functions that helps to registry log messages (errors, infos, warning, etc);

 The last one, **maintenance**, is responsible to define how the application responds to a not defined route and health check router.